inventage/keycloak-custom/README.md

 #### via IntelliJ run configuration

 Launching Keycloak directly from the IDE allows the greatest support for development purposes.
-Because Keycloak is launched as a Java process, it can be easily started in debug mode.
+Because Keycloak is launched as a Java process, it can be easily started with the debugger attached.
 Before running the `keycloak` run configuration, please run the `kc.sh build` run configuration before.

 #### via script